10 biggest benefits of daily meditation practice

 (5) quality of sleep.

-Transcendental Meditation practice has been shown to improve test scores in the following areas:
+Scientific research has found that meditators’ test scores will improve in the following areas:

 - ability to successfully reason in new situations,